zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/integration.md

 Follow through to learn how to create a Form Area.
 Even if you are already familiar with the concept you might learn something new. {% .lead %}

-Before starting, make sure Essentials has been properly [installed](../../integration), then access the `Customizer -> Essentials -> Advanced` section and enable the **Forms Addon**.
-Save the changes and refresh the page.
+Ensure Essentials has been installed correctly by following the [installation guide](/essentials-for-yoothemepro/integration#installation).
+From there, open the `Customizer -> Essentials -> Advanced` section and enable the **Forms Addon**, then save the changes and refresh the page.

 {% image caption="If the addon is not listed double check Essentials Premium has been installed."%}
 ![Enable Forms Addon](/assets/ytp/forms/integration/enable-addon.gif)